Papal supremacy: Eastern Orthodox

 Catholic Cardinal and theologian Yves Congar wrote:

 The East never accepted the regular jurisdiction of Rome, nor did it submit to the judgment of Western bishops.
 Its appeals to Rome for help were not connected with a recognition of the principle of Roman jurisdiction but were based on the view that Rome had the same truth, the same good.
 The East jealously protected its autonomous way of life.
-Rome intervened to safeguard the observation of legal rules, to maintain the orthodoxy of faith and to ensure communion between the two parts of the church, the Roman see representing and personifying the West ...
+Rome intervened to safeguard the observation of legal rules, to maintain the orthodoxy of faith and to ensure communion between the two parts of the church, the Roman see representing and personifying the West [...].
 In according Rome a 'primacy of honour', the East avoided basing this primacy on the succession and the still living presence of the apostle Peter.
 A modus vivendi was achieved which lasted, albeit with crises, down to the middle of the eleventh century.

-Referring to Ignatius of Antioch, in Letter to the Smyrnaeans, "Let Nothing Be Done Without the Bishop", Carlton wrote:
+Referring to Ignatius of Antioch's "Let Nothing Be Done Without the Bishop" in his Letter to the Smyrnaeans, Carlton wrote:

-Contrary to popular opinion, the word catholic does not mean "universal"; it means "whole, complete, lacking nothing." ...
+Contrary to popular opinion, the word catholic does not mean "universal"; it means "whole, complete, lacking nothing." [...]
 Thus, to confess the Church to be catholic is to say that She possesses the fullness of the Christian faith.
-To say, however, that Orthodox and Rome constitute two lungs of the same Church is to deny that either Church separately is catholic in any meaningful sense of the term.
-This is not only contrary to the teaching of Orthodoxy, it is flatly contrary to the teaching of the Catholic Church, which considered itself truly catholic.
+To say, however, that [Eastern] Orthodox and Rome constitute two lungs of the same Church is to deny that either Church separately is catholic in any meaningful sense of the term.
+This is not only contrary to the teaching of [Eastern] Orthodoxy, it is flatly contrary to the teaching of the Catholic Church, which considered itself truly catholic.

-The church is in the image of the Trinity and reflects the reality of the incarnation.
+The church is in the image of the Trinity and reflects the reality of the incarnation, which implies that:

-"The body of Christ must always be equal with itself...The local church which manifests the body of Christ cannot be subsumed into any larger organisation or collectivity which makes it more catholic and more in unity, for the simple reason that the principle of total catholicity and total unity is already intrinsic to it."
+"The body of Christ must always be equal with itself [...].The local church which manifests the body of Christ cannot be subsumed into any larger organisation or collectivity which makes it more catholic and more in unity, for the simple reason that the principle of total catholicity and total unity is already intrinsic to it."